How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Best Items To Import From Vietnam To The EU

-The best items to export from Vietnam to the European Union have dismantled tariffs, making your exports more profitable.
-The EU will grant certain preferential treatment for Vietnamese goods such as textiles - most of which will be duty-free within 5-7 years.
-In addition, the EU dropped duties on certain exports, such as rice.
+The best items to export from Vietnam to the European Union have been exempt from tariffs, making your exports more profitable.
+The EU will grant certain preferential treatment to Vietnamese goods, such as textiles, most of which will be duty-free within 5-7 years.
+Additionally, the EU reduced duties on certain exports, including rice.
 So, if you’re exporting rice from Vietnam to any European country, you’ll only have to pay the local VAT.
-The EU instantly dropped tariffs for food exports such as garlic, mushrooms, sugar, sweet corn, surimi, and tuna.
+The EU immediately dropped tariffs on food exports, including garlic, mushrooms, sugar, sweet corn, surimi, and tuna.
 Shrimps and non-canned tuna are expected to be tariff-free within three years.

 The FTA aims to eliminate tariffs between the European Union and Vietnam.
 This will stretch across several key industries.
-For one, the EU will lower taxes on sensitive Vietnamese industries such as fisheries (trout, salmon, lobster, tuna, etc.) and lower tariffs on textiles (t-shirts, sweatshirts, and others).
+For one, the EU will lower taxes on sensitive Vietnamese industries, such as fisheries (including trout, salmon, lobster, and tuna), and reduce tariffs on textiles (including t-shirts, sweatshirts, and other products).
 In addition, Vietnam agreed to lower tariffs on European pharmaceuticals, cars, and chemicals.
-Other industries benefiting from the FTA are motorcycles, vehicle parts, wines, sprints, cars, chicken, and alcohol.
+Other industries benefiting from the FTA include motorcycles, vehicle parts, wine, spirits, cars, chicken, and alcohol.
 The only industries Vietnam will maintain full tariffs on (for exports from the EU) are refined sugar, salts, and eggs.

 If you’re establishing a manufacturing business in Vietnam solely to export to the European market, your profits will likely increase due to the lower tariffs.
 Vietnamese goods are now a special category listed under the TARIC (Integrated Tariff of the European Union) system.
 If you research import duties, you’ll find Vietnam is not subject to most tariffs.
-However, to import from Vietnam at lower rates, you need proof the goods originated in Vietnam, and we can help you get in touch with suppliers who can provide evidence and adequate marking.
+However, to import goods from Vietnam at lower rates, you need proof that the goods originated in Vietnam.
+We can help you connect with suppliers who can provide the necessary evidence and adequate marking.

 Examples Of Products Shipped From Vietnam To The EU

 Below, we’ve laid out some examples of tariffs you can expect on different goods originating in Vietnam once they arrive in the EU.
-We work with European manufacturers and export everything from textiles to electronics and ceramics.
+We work with European manufacturers and export a wide range of products, including textiles, electronics, and ceramics.
 Different categories of items are subject to different taxes.
-In general, the base tariffs fluctuate between 0-10% on average, and you also have a VAT surcharge paid locally, totaling 15-20% of the value of the items.
+Generally, the base tariffs fluctuate between 0% and 10% on average, and a VAT surcharge is also applied locally, resulting in a total of 15-20% of the item's value.
 This brings the total to 20-25% on average for most goods.

-The HS code combined with the EU’s “Access2Markets” tool allows us to research products and determine exactly how much we’ll owe in import tariffs for every European country.
+The HS code, combined with the EU’s “Access2Markets” tool, enables us to research products and determine the exact amount of import tariffs we’ll owe for every European country.
 The main thing you need is the HS code and the destination country.
-Use the “HS Code Search” tool in the resources above or directly input your item + HS code on Google to find the code.
+Use the “HS Code Search” tool in the resources above, or directly input your item + HS code on Google to find the code.
 For example, once we input “Laptop HS Code,” the international HS code is 847130.
 For the examples below, we use different categories of items to estimate import taxes:

 Laptop (HS code 847130 - from Vietnam to Germany): 0% tariff.